 “I felt that I wanted to go down to her on the ground, I didn’t want her to lie alone in the forest and be afraid,” she said.

 Police are unaware how long Luna lay on the forest floor naked with her own shoelace wrapped around her neck.
 When she was discovered, she was tied to a tree, and her breath was little more than rasps.
 Medical services raced to save her life, with a police officer forced to drive the ambulance as the two paramedics worked on the girl at the same time in the back.
 Doctors managed to keep her alive but were unable to save her from catastrophic brain damage.

 For Luna’s closest family, all energy has gone into taking care of the young girl.
 They are speaking to the press now, six months after the attack, to let the world know what the family and Luna have gone through.

 Warning signs, a troubled boy

-The Ethiopian teen had been a menace nearly from the moment he arrived in Sweden.
-The boy had been in and out of neighboring schools and had a history of documented sexual assaults, viewing graphic pornography on school computers, and assaulting a woman near an underpass where Luna’s body would later be found.
+The Ethiopian teen had been a menace nearly from the moment he arrived in Sweden and had been transferred in and out of neighboring schools due to his behavior.
+He also had a history of documented sexual assaults, viewing graphic pornography on school computers, and assaulting a woman near an underpass where Luna’s body would later be found.
 More of the details of these incidents will be covered later in this piece.